 It is essential that open space provision within SSGA meets the requirements and aspirations of all residents, including children and young people.
-Sufficient equipped children's play spaces must be provided; therefore each of the 4 development sites should include an appropriate play facility, to be implemented by the developer with a commuted sum towards its ongoing maintenance.
+Sufficient equipped children's play spaces must be provided; therefore each of the 4 development sites should include an appropriate play facility, to be implemented by the developer and maintained in perpetuity.

-All play facilities should be constructed in accordance with the 'Council's Consultation Guidance for Play Developments' and all play equipment should be of 'BSEN standards'.
+All play facilities should be constructed in accordance with the Council's Guidance for Play Developments and all play equipment should be of BSEN standards.